NordikE/PersonalSite/README.md

 # PersonalSite
-First try at making a site
+First try at making a site.
-Kodehode testing
+Kodehode testing.